 Natural Forest Reserve Facilitates Carbon Storage

-This carbon offset project encompasses an area of around 592 hectares of forest in the Beatenberg-Habkern region.
+This climate protection project encompasses an area of around 592 hectares of forest in the Beatenberg-Habkern region.
 The forest is currently used for a variety of purposes, but the implementation of the project guarantees that use of the area for forestry will be abandoned.
 That means the amount of wood in the forest will build up and habitats for rare and endangered animal and plant species will be preserved or improved or can develop anew.

 As a result of the current forest management and use of wood, the wood reserves amount to around 244 cubic metres per hectare, which means that the forest is unable to fully reach its potential as a carbon sink.
 In future, full abandonment of timber utilisation should help to create a forest with wood reserves of 488 cubic metres per hectare.
 That means the project will lead to a doubling of the wood reserves over the same area.

 This carbon sink function – that is the storage of carbon in the forest’s biomass (trunks and branches) and in the soil – is also described as a nature-based solution, meaning the use of a natural process as a solution to counter global warming.
 This carbon dioxide removal is an important process in reaching the negative emissions that are urgently needed to achieve the Paris climate goals.